AlexShem247/wine-origin-classifier/report/report.md

 Finally, I will integrate **Large Language Models (LLM)** to extract relevant features and guide the text vectorisation process, enhancing model performance by reducing noise and focusing on contextually important features.

-### 3.1 Predictive Modeling Using Quantitative Data
+### 3.1 Predictive Modelling Using Quantitative Data

 In this phase, I will build a predictive model using the existing quantitative features: **Points**, **Price**, and **Variety**.
 This will establish a baseline model to predict the **country of origin** of the wine and assess what can be achieved with the current data.